RenHuan1999/FungiCLEF2023-UstcAIGroup/README.md

 # otherwise
 pip install -v --disable-pip-version-check --no-cache-dir --no-build-isolation --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```
-If you face the error `No module named 'packaging'`, you may refer to [this issue](https://github.com/NVIDIA/apex/issues/1594), and we fix it by `conda install packaging` before.
+If you encounter the error `No module named 'packaging'`, you can refer to [this issue](https://github.com/NVIDIA/apex/issues/1594).
+One way to fix it is by running `conda install packaging` beforehand.

 ## Data Preparation

 1. Download the challenge image data (we use the full size version) and metadata from [competition website](https://www.imageclef.org/FungiCLEF2023).

-2. Download the [csv file](http://ptak.felk.cvut.cz/plants//DanishFungiDataset/poison_status_list.csv) indicating whether poisonous.
+2. Download the [CSV file](http://ptak.felk.cvut.cz/plants//DanishFungiDataset/poison_status_list.csv) indicating whether each category is poisonous.

-3. Download the pretrained model from [MetaFormer](https://github.com/dqshuai/MetaFormer).
+3. Download the pretrained model from the model zoo of [MetaFormer](https://github.com/dqshuai/MetaFormer).

-4. Place the datasets inside `datasets/fungi/challenge_data/` and pretrained model into `pretrained_model`.
+4. Place the datasets inside `datasets/fungi/challenge_data/` and pretrained model into `pretrained_model/`.
 Make sure the data structure is as below.

 ```
 ├── datasets